diogovalentte/mantium/README.md

 You can also set Mantium to notify you when a manga with the status "reading" or "completed" has a newly released chapter.

 - If an error occurs in the background while updating the manga's metadata or notifying, a warning will appear on the dashboard and iframe.
 You can disable this warning.
+- Mantium will also update and notify for changes with custom manga's last released chapter selectors in this job.

 # Integrations